marijacetkovic/marijacetkovic/README.md

 -------------------------
-💻 I am a 20-year old aspiring Software Engineer from Podgorica, Montenegro 📚 2nd year student at UP Faculty of Mathematics, Natural Sciences and Information Technologies in Koper, Slovenia 🔭 Working on gaining academic as well as practical knowledge, being active and devoted 📝 Interested in Software Engineering, Artificial Intelligence and Machine Learning 💖 Enjoying music, swimming, gym, books, psychology, active participation 🌱 Lifelong learning enthusiast
+💻 I am a 20-year old aspiring Software Engineer from Podgorica, Montenegro 📚 2nd year student at UP Faculty of Mathematics, Natural Sciences and Information Technologies in Koper, Slovenia 🔭 working on gaining academic as well as practical knowledge, being active and devoted 📝 interested in Software Engineering, Artificial Intelligence and Machine Learning 💖 enjoying music, swimming, gym, books, psychology, active participation 🌱 lifelong learning enthusiast